Skydra12/cs-learning-log/C_basics/linked_lists.md

     free(curr); // free the memory of the deleted node }
   ```
+## Memory Management Note
+All dynamically allocated nodes should be freed using 'free()' to avaoid memory leaks. especially when nodes are deleted or when the entire list is no longer needed

 ## Time Complexity Summary
 - Traversing: O(n)
 - Insert at beginning: O(1)